rs-saunders/adthena-test/test-api/README.md

 This is a simple API service created using Dropwizard.

+### Prerequisites

+> NOTE: These will already be installed if you choose to use a laptop provided by us.

+1. Java 1.8 - You should have Java 1.8 already installed on your computer.
+2. Maven 3 - This is a Maven project and it is required to build it and pull all of the dependencies correctly.
+Depending on your OS, these instructions can vary:
+    * MacOS - the easiest way to install is is via Homebrew (https://brew.sh/):
+        ```
+        brew install maven
+        ```
+    * Linux - most package managers (e. g. `apt`) will already have it available for you.
+    * Others - please Google it and follow the instructions.

 ### How to Run It

 You can run the application from command line or using an IDE (IntelliJ Community Edition is available on the laptop we